Dobot-Arm/TCP-IP-ROS-6AXis/README-V4-EN.md

 If you have any questions or suggestions, you can contact Dobot's technical support:

-* Send an email to futingxing@dobot-robots.com with a detailed description of the problem you are experiencing and the scenario in which you are using it.
 * Send an email to wuyongfeng@dobot-robots.com with a detailed description of the problem you are experiencing and the scenario in which you are using it.

 # 3\.
 CR_ROS control protocol